Based on the management philosophy of Shiba Park Hotel Co., Ltd.

 All guest rooms are equipped with water-saving toilets and the shower heads have been replaced with water-saving Hansgrohe ECO smart, which saves 20-30％ water (depending on the floor.)

-Payment slips, withholding tax forms, and the ART brand manual for staff have been replaced with a system for data distribution.
+Payment slips, withholding tax forms, the internal newsletter issued four times a year, and the ART brand manual for staff have been replaced with a system for data distribution.
 This has led to a reduction in errors and workload, and an increase in the certainty and speed with which information is communicated to staff.
 (Work efficiency has also promoted a change in the way we work and also enabled staff to achieve a better work balance.)

-To reduce carbon dioxide, one of the problems of global warming, we have eliminated the use of plastic straws and introduced paper straws in all of our hotel restaurants.
-We use WASARA paper cups made of bamboo and bagasse (sugarcane fiber), a biodegradable material, for beverage containers used in our hotel lounge and at hotel events.
+To reduce carbon dioxide, one of the problems of global warming, we have eliminated the use of plastic straws and introduced paper straws and sugarcane straws in all of our hotel restaurants.
+We use WASARA paper cups made of bamboo and bagasse (sugarcane fiber), a biodegradable material, for beverage containers used in our hotel Executive Museum Lounge “Atrium” and at hotel events.

 |LED conversion rate (as of September 2020)|